IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Eclectic for the Heck of It Ghost Gallery – Seattle, WA

 2001 Student Art Show– Herron School of Art & Design – Indianapolis, IN

 My paintings combine science and art.
 Astronomy and physics, particularly string theory, excite my imagination – creating possibilities for portraying multiple dimensions.
 Those unseen forces are depicted metaphorically intertwining with faith and belief.
 A Midwest sensibility influences my visual stories.
 Nature and recognizable objects symbolize abstract concepts.
 Each painting is a story – all part of a larger adventure.

-Artist of Color; Black Art; Ethnic Art; Political Artist; Visual Arts: Constructions/Collage, Functional and/or Decorative, Murals, Painting, Visual Arts Instructor
+Artist of Color; Black/African American; Ethnic Art; Political Artist; Visual Arts: Constructions/Collage, Functional and/or Decorative, Murals, Painting, Visual Arts Instructor

 Deonna Craig is an Indianapolis based visual artist and the owner of Art by Deonna.
 She graduated from Cathedral High School and DePauw University with a Bachelor of Arts in Communication and Sociology.
 Her eclectic spirit led her down various career paths from production assistant for the Jerry Springer talk show to Insurance.
 After spending 15 years in Corporate America, Deonna’s creativity and love for adventure caused her to pursue art full-time.
 As an entrepreneur, Deonna is able to pursue her passions of community building, teaching, public speaking, and visual art.
 She also serves as a mentor, a dance instructor, and is a member of Alpha Kappa Alpha Sorority, Incorporated.

 Graphic Arts; Visual Arts: Crafts, Graphic Arts, Illustration, Mixed Media, Murals, Painting, Works on paper